xlang-ai/Spider2/README.md

 ## 📰 News

+- **2025-05-28**: If you think your database query speed is slow, please refer to [How to change snowflake compute WH](https://github.com/xlang-ai/Spider2/blob/main/assets/Snowflake-wh-change.md).

 - **2025-05-22**: We have created a new task setting, `Spider2-DBT`, and removed the original Spider2 setting. [spider2-dbt](https://github.com/xlang-ai/Spider2/tree/main/spider2-dbt) consists of only 68 tasks, enabling quick and smooth benchmarking with [spider-agent-dbt](https://github.com/xlang-ai/Spider2/tree/main/methods/spider-agent-dbt).
 It is a comprehensive, repository-level text-to-SQL task.

 - **2025-04-20**: We provide the [ground-truth tables](https://github.com/xlang-ai/Spider2/tree/main/methods/gold-tables) for spider2-lite and spider2-snow to help quick benchmarking and analysis.
 However, when using this setting, you must indicate that you are using `oracle tables`.